-It is the policy of the Commonwealth of the Northern Mariana Islands Government to use incentives and awards as an integral part of supervision and management to:
+It is the policy of the government to use incentives and awards as an integral part of supervision and management to:

-- Α. Recognize and reward employees who contribute to increased efficiency, economy, or other improvements in operation; and - Encourage individual or group effort to make such contribu-В. tions.
+- A. Recognize and reward employees who contribute to increased efficiency, economy or other improvements in operation; and - B. Encourage individual or group effort to make such contributions.